trawman/Gametrackr/README.md

-# Gametrackr it's a project that let players connect with another players using AI based on the game you're playing at the moment.
+# Gametrackr it's a personal project to study front-end